pcklink/pcklink.github.io/cv.md

 A short resume can be found here

 ### Contact
 Neuromodulation & Behaviour / Vision & Cognition
 Netherlands Institute for Neuroscience
 Royal Netherlands Academy of Arts and Sciences

 Meibergdreef 47
 1105 BA Amsterdam, the Netherlands
-email: C.Klink [at] nin.knaw.nl
+email: c.klink [at] nin.knaw.nl

 ## Research interests